telerik/winforms-docs/wordsprocessing/concepts/document-themes.md

 * followed hyperlink

 The twelve color types above are used for creating __ThemableColor__ objects.
-They determine the color of the scheme that
-          appears as the actual color of the __ThemableColor__ instance.
+They determine the color of the scheme that  appears as the actual color of the __ThemableColor__ instance.
 As you change the theme or the color scheme, the actual color of the __ThemeableColor__ object changes as well.
 For example, if you set the fill of a cell to be a __ThemableColor__, applying a new theme or another scheme also affects the solid fill.

 The following sample demonstrates how to create a __ThemeColorScheme__ object.
-Note that the example passes a name and
-          twelve colors to the constructor.
+Note that the example passes a name and twelve colors to the constructor.
 Every color has a comment next to it, so you can see its corresponding __ThemeColorType__.
-        #_C#_

 {{source=..\SamplesCS\WordsProcessing\Concepts\WordsProcessingDocumentThemes.cs region=radwordsprocessing-concepts-document-themes_0}}
 {{source=..\SamplesVB\WordsProcessing\Concepts\WordsProcessingDocumentThemes.vb region=radwordsprocessing-concepts-document-themes_0}}